dheerajkrishna141/Market-Data-Pipeline/README.md

 ## Overview

 This application provides a REST API to fetch the latest stock prices on-demand and to set up recurring polling jobs for continuous data collection.
-New price points are published to a Kafka topic, processed by a background consumer to calculate a 5-point moving average, and stored in a PostgreSQL database for historical analysis and retrieval.
+New price points are published to a Kafka topic, processed by a background consumer to calculate a 5-point moving average, and stored in a PostgreSQL database.

 ---